Fotisbs/Grapevine_Vinifications_Vidiano_2019-/README.md

 Unless otherwise stated, all commands assume that the repository root directory ("Grapevine_Vinifications_Vidiano_2019-") is used as the working directory.
 The required sequencing datasets can be downloaded directly from the NCBI Sequence Read Archive using the scripts provided in each module.

-## Description of the order of executed scripts.

 ## Repository structure
 Fungi/
     0.DownloadData/